 Note the book on the student's desk: It is AN OUTLINE OF ESOTERIC SCIENCE.
-You might also note the portrait of Steiner on the wall along with an interior shot of the Anthroposophical headquarters building.
+Also note the portrait of Steiner on the wall, along with two interior shots of the original Anthroposophical headquarters building.
 Consider, too, the astrological signs visible on the blackboard — astrology is important in Anthroposophy.

-Training to become a Waldorf teacher looks a lot like training to become an Anthroposophist: It entails immersion in Rudolf Steiner's metaphysics.
-To be a right-thinking Waldorf teacher, you need to be an Anthroposophist.
+Training to become a Waldorf teacher is virtually indistinguishable from training to become an Anthroposophist: It entails immersion in Rudolf Steiner's metaphysics.
+The basic requirement for right-thinking Waldorf teachers is to embrace Anthroposophy.
 Steiner said so: "As Waldorf teachers, we must be true anthroposophists in the deepest sense of the word in our innermost feeling.”
 In the years since Steiner's death, Waldorf authorities have continued to make the same point.
-For instance: "Waldorf teachers must be anthroposophists first and teachers second."**
+For instance: "Waldorf teachers must be anthroposophists first and teachers second."

 For more on all this, see "Teacher Training", "Waldorf Now", "Who Says?", and the section "The Indoctrination of Teachers" on the page "Indoctrination".

 Waldorf teacher Gilbert Childs, STEINER EDUCATION IN THEORY AND PRACTICE (Floris Books, 1991), p.
 166.

 For a quick overview of Anthroposophy and its reflection in Waldorf schooling,

 To delve into the central issue dealt with at this site,